kedro-org/kedro-viz/CONTRIBUTING.md

 ### Launch a development server with a real Kedro project

-> **Note**: Kedro-Viz>=3.8.0 will not work with projects created with Kedro<=0.16.6.
-Please consider migrating your project to Kedro>=0.17.0 before you develop against the latest version of Kedro-Viz.

 > **Note**: Kedro-Viz>=7.0.0 will not work with projects created with Kedro<=0.17.0.
 Please consider migrating your project to Kedro>=0.18.0 before you develop against the latest version of Kedro-Viz.